Godwin-Chacko/London-e-commerce-analysis/README.md

   - **82% of International sales are from Europe excluding the UK** in 2019
   - 16% of international sales are from APAC in 2019

+You can find the excel worksheet I cleaned and used [here](./sql/sql%20analysis.sql).
 You can find the SQL code for the dataset I created in MSSQL [here](./sql/sql%20analysis.sql).